Darkroom manipulation: History

 Photo manipulation started in the darkroom in the 1860s when searching for a heroic image of U.S. President Abraham Lincoln.
 An unidentified artist appended the statesman's head to the body of John C. Calhoun.
 One of the modern American masters of darkroom manipulation is Jerry Uelsmann.
 To get his final product, he uses up to twelve enlargers at a time.
 Jerry Uelsmann seeks to reach a level of surrealist imagery of the unfathomable.
 He still uses this process today, as do other photographers.
-Some photographers believe that the darkroom is "a magical place where there is indeed a chamber of secret."

 Jerry Uelsmann

-Jerry Uelsmann is best known for using digital tools in the darkroom before Photoshop was available.
+Jerry Uelsmann was best known for manipulating images in the darkroom long before Photoshop was available.
 He started off with photography in high school as a hobby and then decided to go to an institution to learn photography.
 Uelsmann's photographs are different from those of most photographers because he uses multiple negatives to produce one picture.
 He started with one enlarger but after waiting for some prints to dry one day, he decided to use more enlargers to get more images quickly, then began using seven enlargers at one time.
 His darkroom style allowed him to create images that had realism and the motion of what would be seen in dreams.